ryanmitchell/docs-1/content/collections/pages/vite-tooling.md

 Here's `package.json`, which contains the commands you'll need to run, and the dependencies needed to run Vite.

 - The `laravel-vite-plugin` package allows a simpler wrapper around common Vite options, and provides hot reloading.
-- The `@vitejs/plugin-vue2` package allows you to use Vue v2 in your code.
-Vue v2 is used because that's the version used in the Control Panel.
-If you aren't adding Vue components to the CP you can leave this out.
+- The `@statamic/cms` package allows you to import Vue components from Statamic.
+As it's not a "real" npm package, the code is being pulled from your addon's `vendor` directory.

 ```json
 {